filkin1912/reactJS_exam_2025/README.md

 To run the project, you need to perform the following commands:
 1. First, navigate to the main project folder.
 Then, to install all the necessary dependencies, execute the command: npm install
-2. After successfully installing the dependencies, you can start the client-side application by running: npm start
-3. The server must also be started.
+2. The server must also be started.
 Navigate to the server folder within the main project folder.
 To start the server, execute the following command: node .\server.js
+3. After successfully installing the dependencies and starting the server, you can start the client-side application by running: npm start
 ------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------
 Here is an overview of the project architecture and the key components of the application: